Post8 MOST LIKELY PEOPLE FOR AN IN-HOUSE ASSEMBLY

-The flexibility of Flexpipe components has doubled production capacity and significantly reduced labor movement.
-Each person carries out his duties at his workstation, and if sometinhg impedes his productivity, maintenance will assist in finding a solution to the problem.
+The flexibility of Flexpipe components has doubled production capacity and significantly reduced labor movements.
+Each person carries out his duties at his workstation, and if something impedes his productivity, maintenance will assist in finding a solution to the problem.

-When implementing a modular system, it is highly beneficial to tap the expertise of an in-house maintenanceemployee.
+When implementing a modular system, it is highly beneficial to tap the expertise of in-house maintenance employees.
 This person will be able to change existing structures and manage Flexpipe part inventory.
 Additionally, he can draw designs and pitch ideas to create new ones.

-Getting him involved is key for small and large business alike.
+Getting him involved is key for small and large businesses alike.
 As the maintenance employee works with the assemblers, he becomes the go-to source to zero in on wastes and potential improvements regarding:

 Flexpipe structures are now prevalent at the Medicus manufacturing plant.
 Reconfiguring workstations has allowed employees to have all the equipment they require within reach to accomplish their tasks.
 As such, they can do their work far more simply and quickly.
 Another major win of the process is that employee satisfaction has soared.
 When listening to employees’ needs, it’s much easier to create an inviting and efficient work environment!